-For inquiries into the works by Ishmael Armarh, click on one of the buttons below:Email Inquiry Whatsapp Inquiry
+For inquiries into the works by Ishmael Armarh, click on the button below:Email Inquiry

 Possibilities by Ishmael Armarh is his first exhibition at Galerie Ron Mandos.
 It is the result of a collaboration with the Noldor Residency, Ghana’s first independent artist residency and fellowship program for contemporary African artists on the continent as well as in the Diaspora.
 Armarh (GH, 1986) is the 2022 Visiting Fellow at the Noldor Residency in Accra, Ghana.
 The Noldor Residency is happy to confirm that he will be continuing his tenure as their 2023 Junior Fellow officially.